-On the hardware front, these open interfaces could help support the development and integration of new hardware protocols for communication, coherence, and synchronization among processing units, as well as novel, tightly integrated accelerators/co-processors, some of which may be the outcome of open source hardware development.
+On the hardware front, these open interfaces could help support the development and integration of new hardware protocols for communication, coherence, and synchronization among processing units, as well as novel, tightly integrated accelerators/co-processors, some of which may be the outcome of open source hardware development [53].
+We observe that the presence of open interfaces and open source hardware components focuses, rather than restricts, the role of proprietary hardware innovation.
 On the software front, open interfaces could enable new innovations in system software to support both distributed computations as well as distributed data stores to hold the growing experimental and observational science data.

 As a recent example of the benefits of open interfaces, we can look at the tremendous success in identifying and designing new scientific software abstractions and libraries that make the use of neuromorphic platforms almost turnkey for application developers.
-Open source software libraries such as TensorFlow, Caffe, and others [43] have enabled many scientists to integrate machine learning into their computational workflows.
-The emerging importance and the growing hardware support for fast low-precision computations has spurred a new effort for batched and low precision BLAS [44].
-All of these developments are being integrated seamlessly into our computing ecosystem.
+Open source software libraries such as TensorFlow, Caffe, and others [54] have enabled many scientists to integrate machine learning into their computational workflows.
+The emerging importance and the growing hardware support for fast low-precision computations has spurred a new effort for batched and low precision BLAS [55].
+All of these developments are being integrated seamlessly into our computing ecosystem, building on decades of experience with open source software in the HPC community.